Mannheim-Probability/RLII_25/README.md

 make type
 ```

 ## Citing the Project

-To cite this repository in publications:
+To cite this repository in publications (might be relevant if we come up with a paper-worthy idea):

 ```bibtex
 @misc{rl-zoo3,